nervosnetwork/docs.nervos.org/website/docs/labs/lumos-nervosdao.md

 '0x88536e8c25f5f8c89866dec6a5a1a6a72cccbe282963e4a7bfb5542b4c15d376'
 ```

-Now we have successfully deposited CKBytes into CKB using lumos!
+Now we have successfully deposited CKBytes into Nervos DAO using lumos!

 ## Withdraw